Mrt134/Experimental/1.0luminadocumentation/luminautl.rst

 in the search terms and the search will include hidden files if the search term starts with a dot (".").

-To start this utility, type :command:`lumina-search` or go to the start menu :menuselection:`Browse Applications --> Utility --> Lumina Search`.
+To start this utility, type :command:`lumina-search`, press :kbd:`Alt + F2`,
+or go to the start menu and press :menuselection:`Browse Applications --> Utility --> Lumina Search`.
 :numref:`Figure %s: Search for Applications <lumina13b>` shows a screenshot of this utility.